Mansehra: Modern period

 Hari Singh Nalwa, a Sikh commander of Ranjit Singh, conquered the Hazara region in 1818 by defeating the local chieftains.
 He governed Hazara from the newly-established city of Haripur, named after him.
-After his death in 1837, Hari Singh was succeeded by Mahan Singh Hazarawala as the Nazim of Hazara, who founded the modern city of Mansehra.
+After his death in 1837, Hari Singh was succeeded by Mahan Singh Hazarawala as the Nazim of Hazara.
 The Sikhs remained in power until 1849, when the area came under British rule.

 The British East India Company conquered Mansehra after the defeat of the Sikhs in the first Anglo-Sikh War in 1846.
 The British divided Hazara region into three tehsils (administrative subdivisions): Mansehra, Abbottabad, and Haripur.
 Hazara formed part of Punjab province until 1901, when the British formed the buffer province of North West Frontier Province (NWFP) and Hazara was annexed into it.
 During the British rule, Mansehra was a small town.
 Its population according to the 1901 census was 5,087.

 On 8th of June 1847 James Abbott, who would later become First Deputy Commissioner of Hazara, noted in his journal:

 "Marched to Maunseera, 16 miles (from Nawan Shehr).
 Found a regiment of Jumboo troops in the town, quartering themselves not only in the bunnias' shops but in the houses and amongst the women of the unfortunate inhabitants.
 The troops have no tents, had brought no cooking utensils, and of course were exercising the right which might confers to make use of the zenanas and cooking utensils of their fellow-subjects.
 Can it be wondered that any people possessing means of resistance should revolt against such tyranny?"

 After the independence, Hazara district was elevated to the divisional status in 1976.
 In the October of the same year Mansehra Tehsil was made district and Mansehra became its headquarters.